geomai/debayer_bonito/README.md

 This is a python script to perform debayering for images recorded with Bonito camera model using opencv functions.

+## Setup

+You can use the provided environment.yml to set up a suitable conda environment.
+Please edit the last line of environment.yml according to your target path.

 ## Usage

 python debayer.py -h